 1. Employee Benefits Platforms

 Benefits administration, and certainly the individualization of benefits, would be impossible today without the existence of SaaS platforms.
-Today, employee benefits platforms help companies reduce benefits administration, automate processes and ensure better data governance and management of benefits and rewards costs.
+Today, employee benefits platforms and other HR tech platforms help companies reduce benefits administration, automate processes and ensure better data governance and management of benefits and rewards costs.
 They also enable companies the ability to tailor their benefits offer to each individual.

-When logging in to their benefits platform, each employee is treated to a unique user experience, where everything an employee sees has been customized based on their profile.
+When employees log in to their benefits platform, each individual is treated to a unique user experience, where everything an employee sees is customized based on their profile.
 For example, individuals can view their payslips and total reward, read communications that have been targeted to them, and see which benefits they are eligible for.
 Employees can then select the benefits they wish to participate in and enroll directly through the platform.

 2. Flexible Benefits Budget or Flexible Benefits Allowance

 Using an employee benefits platform, many employers opt to give their employees a flexible benefits budget or flexible benefits allowance.
 With this type of model, employees are given a set amount by their employer, which they can use how they wish based on their own needs and life circumstances.